Feeds:

 (2) Waves of simplifications of the Chinese writing (the most recent at the occasion of the Cultural revolution) do not always contribute to universal comprehension.
 The characters become different between periods and counties.
 Taiwan, for example, preserved the traditional characters whereas continental China adopted the wave of simplifications.

 (3) Durian.
 The king of the exotic fruits but with a very strong odor.
-Reference: http://mybanyan.wordpress.com/2008/05/10/smells-like-hellsmells-like-hell
+Reference: https://mybanyan.wordpress.com/2008/05/10/smells-like-hellsmells-like-hell

 (4) Esperanto is a built language, conceived at the end of the XIXe century by Ludwik Leizer Zamenhof with an aim of facilitating the communication between people of different languages through the whole world. http://fr.wikipedia.org/wiki/Esperanto